 Process Review for the Completed System

 The Development Phase should take 2-4 months, depending on the number of processes, compliance requirements and skills of the writers/reviewers.
-And now you’re ready to put your management system into the action.
+And now you’re ready to put your effective management system into the action.

 Phase IV – Implementation